TjobberTjob/MassSpecPipeline/readme.md

 setseed: Makes sure that it always initializes files in the same training and test groupings.
 Defaults to "True"

-MS: Whether to use just ms1 or ms1 and ms2 data for the neural networks - Defaults to "ms1" ("both" is the other option)
+MS: Whether to use just ms1, ms2 or ms1 and ms2 data for the neural networks - Defaults to "ms1" ("both" and "ms2" are the other option)

 lenms2: The length of the MS2 data used.
 This is needed because of the size of the neural network for MS2 data.
  Has two options, a numerical value where all data points with less data are filtered away, or "max" where it takes the